IndyIndyIndy/extension-ideas/README.md

 # extension-ideas
 Ideas for possible future TYPO3 extensions.

+## clipboard
+- improve the clipboard in the typo3 backend
+- code is a mess
+- usability is bad
+- adjustable default behaviors (copy, move)
+- copy different record types at once

 ## backend shortcuts
 - close modals with ESC
 - os dependent shortcut codes?